The W7LPN 2 - 440 Vertical

 build (12-08) version

 my findings and my design of the well known vertical collinear antenna, by

-looking at the work of two other
+looking at the work of two other hams:

-morphed these two ideas and came up with a truly commercial grade antenna is honestly too long, gangly and tall to be
+these two ideas and came up with a truly commercial grade antenna you can

+too long, gangly and tall to be practical.

-possibilities of combining these two projects or meeting them in the middle.
+of combining these two projects or meeting them in the middle.